David Hume’s Empiricist Theory

 This English philosopher was born in 1711 in Edinburgh, Scotland.
 At only twelve years old he entered the University of Edinburgh to study, and years later, after suffering a nervous breakdown, he moved to France, where he began to develop his philosophical concerns through the writing of Treatise on Human Nature, completed in 1739.
 This work contains the germ of his empiricist theory.

-You may be interested: The Mind-Brain Identity Theory: What Does it Consist Of?
+You may be interested: What is Psychodrama?

 Much later, around 1763, Hume he became friends with Jean-Jacques Rousseau and he began to become more known as a thinker and philosopher.
 He died in Edinburgh in the year 1776.